todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 #### DNVM housekeeping

-Awesome!
 We now have DNVM, DNX, CoreCLR and Mono installed and up to date.
 Now let's take a look at a few DNVM housekeeping commands that will be used moving forward.
 First let's make sure we know how to upgrade DNX itself.

 ```
 dnvm update-self